lifebit-ai/ukbb-tutorial/README.md

 ### Thanks for taking part

 Well done you survived!
 You’ve made it to the end of the workshop tutorial.
-You’ve learned about the magic of Nextflow, containers, Flowcraft & Deploit.
+You’ve learned about the magic of Nextflow, containers, Flowcraft & UKB CloudOS.
 You can now go out & analyse all the things.

 ![all_the_things](https://raw.githubusercontent.com/PhilPalmer/lbf-hack-tutorial/master/images/all_the_things.jpg)

-Hope you enjoyed the conference & let us know if you have any [feedback](https://forms.gle/u78r5byJeZENbKdF8) or questions.

-Is there anything we could have improved on?
-It would be much appreciated if you could fill out this [feedback form](https://forms.gle/u78r5byJeZENbKdF8).
-For any questions please email phil@lifebit.ai

-## Credits

-Credits to [Jackson Labs](https://www.jax.org/) & [Anne Deslattes Mays](https://github.com/adeslatt) for hosting us & organising the event.

-Credits to [Lifebit](https://lifebit.ai/) for preparing & presenting the workshop.

-Many thanks to everyone who helped out along the way, including (but not limited to):
-@ODiogoSilva, @cgpu, @clairealix, @cimendes & @pprieto

-Thanks to everyone involved in the [nf-hack17-tutorial](https://github.com/nextflow-io/nf-hack17-tutorial) which was heavily used as inspiration for this tutorial